-(for SA3) Is it essential that zero packets are sent without integrity protection for Bearers with a UPIP policy of “required”, or, is it permissible that at handover some packets might be forwarded and sent without integrity protection before the non-support by the eNB and/or MME causes the release of the Bearer by the PDN GW?
+(for SA3) In case of handover from an UPIP support eNB to an UPIP non-support eNB, if some packets over bearers with UPIP policy set to “required” are forwarded without integrity protection before the CN triggers the release of the bearer, would this be acceptable for SA3?

 (for SA3 and SA2) In the 5G System, for UPIP policy ‘preferred’ the SMF is notified when UPIP is used or not-used or the usage changes.
 RAN 3 note that this functionality is not included in the SA3 and SA2 CRs for EPS.
 RAN3 contributions have shown how this notification can be provided from the RAN to the MME, but, RAN3 request SA3 (and SA2) guidance as to whether they should include this functionality in their R17 CRs.